We are going to explore the difference between VV vs VOO:

 The ETF holds companies in North America.

 VV launched in 2004 and currently has an expense ratio of 0.04%.
-This expense ratio makes it a low-cost ETF to own, but not as low as VOO (0.03% expense ratio).
+This expense ratio makes it a low-cost ETF, but not as low as VOO (0.03% expense ratio).

 The cost of owning VV over VOO won’t make a significant difference since they are both low-cost ETFs.

-More importantly, is being able to achieve the asset allocation you desire.
+More important is being able to achieve the asset allocation you desire.

 VV’s equal Admiral Fund is the Vanguard Large-Cap Index Fund Admiral Shares (VLCAX).